sylc/tak/README.md

 - Run the executable

 > [!NOTE]
-> The Data is saved locally in a `.tak` folder where the executable.
-If you move
+> The Data is saved locally in a `.tak` folder where the executable is located.
-> the excutable, also move the folder or you will loose your data.
+> If you move the excutable, also move the folder or you will loose your data.

 ## To develop: